RahulInfinity1004/tgvcs/Readme.md

 ### Update `settings.py`:
 - Add `tracking` to `INSTALLED_APPS`.
-- Configure your database with PostgreSQL or SQLite for development.
+- Configure your database with Postgre SQL or SQLite for development.

 ---